 Bookings for the journey from Naples to Palermo normally open three months prior to travel, which is when you'll find the cheapest tickets.

-Naples to Palermo
+Naples Centrale to Palermo Centrale

 All trains from Naples to Sicily depart from Naples Centrale station.
 You’ll arrive in Palermo at the city’s main station.
 Trenitalia Intercity trains run twice daily from Naples to Palermo.
 The train makes four intermediate stops on the mainland while travelling south from Naples to the ferry terminal for Sicily.
 Once in Sicily, the train stops six times on the journey along the north coast from Messina to Palermo.